Friday-J/Android_Prework/README.md

 ## Notes

-There were not challenges encountered.
+There were no challenges encountered.
 The Kotlin tutorials and guidelines for building the app were easy and straigt forward.